Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Cell phone or virtual phone capability

-It is worth noting that some state laws often require reimbursement for necessary work expenses.
+It's worth noting that some state laws require reimbursement for necessary work expenses.
 As with on-site employees, businesses must comply with any differing state or local laws that arise when they have workers performing their jobs in other locations.
-To be confident that your compliance requirements are in order, take a look at our “2022 Year-End HR Compliance Checklist”.
+To be confident that your compliance requirements are in order, take a look at our 2023 Year-End HR Compliance Checklist.

 Once your employees have the resources they need for working remotely, they'll also need guidelines on expectations during working hours.
-Create a written policy for digital distribution.
+Create a policy document for digital distribution, and have your employees sign off on it.
 Comprehensive remote work guidelines should include sections for communications policies and scheduling policies.

-Creating written policies for your remote employees to follow can proactively answer employee questions and eliminate stress and uncertainty with a newly remote role.
+Creating written policies for your remote employees to follow can proactively help answer employee questions and reduce stress and uncertainty that can come with a new remote role.

 In addition to outlining which channels your team will use, your collaboration policies should also specify expectations for response times and posting frequency.
 Letting your team know where and how often to expect virtual meetings can further take the guesswork out of online collaboration.
 Clearly state your collaboration policies related to:

-• Communication expectations, including response times and methods during off hours
+• Communication expectations, including response times and methods.

 Just like with your employees working in the office, regular communication with a work "buddy" can improve an employee's sense of belonging within your company.
 While this is likely to happen naturally for employees in similar roles or work groups, you can foster a deeper sense of team camaraderie by pairing work buddies across different offices or teams.
 This can give employees a better understanding of how other departments operate within the larger organization, improving their ability to collaborate effectively and accomplish work tasks with a "bigger picture" mindset.

-6. Engage Virtual Employees With Creative Team Building Ideas
+7. Engage Virtual Employees With Creative Team-Building Ideas

 With in-person work groups, team events may be commonplace for community building.
-A little planning can help you engage your employees through creative virtual events, such as:
+A little planning can help you engage your offsite employees in similar ways through creative virtual events, such as:

 • Virtual happy hour